-of a Prohibited Substance; then the period of Ineligibility may be reduced to three (3) years.

-- 10.2.3 For anti-doping rule violations that involve a Specified Substance or a Specified Method, the period of Ineligibility, subject to Article 10.2.4, shall be two (2) years, subject to increase as follows: - 10.2.3.1 Where the Anti-Doping Organization can establish that the Athlete or other Person engaged in conduct which they knew that there wasinvolved a significant risk that the conduct might constitute or result in an anti-doping rule violation and manifestly disregarded that risk.
-An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not "intentional" if the substance is a Specified Substance and the Athlete, the period of Ineligibility shall be three (3) years. - 10.2.3.2 Where the Anti-Doping Organization can establish that the Prohibited Substance was Used Out-of-Competition.
-AnAthlete or other Person was engaged in conduct which they knew constituted an anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition, the period of Ineligibility shall-not be considered "intentional" if the substance is not a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition in a context unrelated to sport performancefour (4) years. - 10.2.4 Notwithstanding any other provision in Article 10.2, where the anti-doping rule violation involves a Substance of Abuse: - 10.2.4.1 If the Athlete can establish that any ingestion or Use occurred Out-of-Competition and was unrelated to sport performance, then the period of Ineligibility shall be threetwo (32) months Ineligibility.
+- 10.2.2 For anti-doping rule violations that do not involve a Specified Substance or a Specified Method and where an Athlete cannot establish how the Prohibited Substance entered their system, the following shall apply: - 10.2.2.1 Except in the case of Protected Persons or Recreational Athletes, no reduction to the period of Ineligibility shall be allowed for No Fault or Negligence or No Significant Fault or Negligence (This is based on the definition of those terms which requires that the Athlete must establish how the Prohibited Substance entered the Athlete's system). - 10.2.2.2 In exceptional cases where the Athlete can establish to the comfortable satisfaction of the decision making body that, based on reliable analytical evidence, the anti-doping rule violation was not compatible with the intentional use (as described in Articles 10.2.1.1 and 10.2.1.2) of a Prohibited Substance; then the period of Ineligibility may be reduced to three (3) years.58 - 10.2.3 For anti-doping rule violations that involve a Specified Substance or a Specified Method, the period of Ineligibility, subject to Article 10.2.4, shall be two (2) years, subject to increase as follows: - 10.2.3.1 Where the Anti-Doping Organization can establish that the Athlete or other Person engaged in conduct which they knew involved a significant risk that the conduct might constitute or result in an anti-doping rule violation and manifestly disregarded that risk, the period of Ineligibility shall be three (3) years. - 10.2.3.2 Where the Anti-Doping Organization can establish that the Athlete or other Person was engaged in conduct which they knew constituted an anti-doping rule violation, the period of Ineligibility shall be four (4) years. - 10.2.4 Notwithstanding any other provision in Article 10.2, where the anti-doping rule violation involves a Substance of Abuse: - 10.2.4.1 If the Athlete can establish that any ingestion or Use occurred Out-of-Competition and was unrelated to sport performance, then the period of Ineligibility shall be two (2) months Ineligibility.

-In addition For any subsequent violation involving the same Substance of Abuse, the period of Ineligibility calculated under this Article 10.2.4.1 shall be four (4) months which may be reduced to one two (42) monthmonths the Athlete other if or Person satisfactorily completesenters a Substance of Abuse treatment program approved by the Anti-Doping Organization with Results Management
+For any subsequent violation involving the same Substance of Abuse, the period of Ineligibility calculated under this Article 10.2.4.1 shall be four (4) months which may be reduced to two (2) months if the Athlete or other Person enters a Substance of Abuse treatment program approved by the Anti-Doping Organization with Results Management